openstack/api-site/firstapp/source/getting_started.rst

 the image and flavor that you choose.

-If the image that you want is not available in your cloud, you can usually upload one depending on your cloud's policy settings.
+If the image that you want is not available in your cloud, you can usually upload one depending on the policy settings of your cloud.
 For information about how to upload images, see
 `obtaining images <http://docs.openstack.org/image-guide/content/ch_obtaining_images.html>`_.